sunfishstanford/sunfishstanford.github.io/_posts/2023-03-18-ThermodynamicTemperature.md

 [//]: # (Bing prompt: Convert the following text to latex format,  only putting the math equation parts between the latex delimeters, and using $$ for the latex delimiters for both math mode and display math mode.)

 The efficiency of a Carnot heat engine is a universal property that directly follows from the laws of thermodynamics, and the beautiful reasoning behind it was a key triumph of physics in the 19th century.
-As [Feynman put it, at the beginning of his Section 44-4](https://www.feynmanlectures.caltech.edu/I_44.html){:target="_blank"}:
+As [Feynman wrote, at the beginning of his Section 44-4](https://www.feynmanlectures.caltech.edu/I_44.html){:target="_blank"}:

 >The efficiency of an ideal engine...to find this universal law...is one of the very beautiful pieces of reasoning in physics